simplytim42/complex-frogs/README.md

 # code quality checks
 1. open a terminal and ensure you are in the project's root dir
 1. `flake8` will run the code linter
+1. `mypy .` will run the type checker